Eamon McGee: Inter-county

 McGee was first called up to the senior team by Brian McEniff for winter training in 2003.
 His early years in a Donegal shirt were marked by lapses of discipline—at one point Shane Carr left the panel when McGee moved ahead of him on the substitutes bench despite his lack of dedication.

 During the 2004 All-Ireland Senior Football Championship, he and Brian McLaughlin were suspended from the Donegal panel for a breach of discipline.
 The BBC reported that the pair had arrived for a "training session in an unfit condition" on two consecutive nights, one month after failing to turn up for one session at all.

 In 2006, he and Kevin Cassidy were suspended from the Donegal football panel over a breach of discipline.
 McGee later returned and played in the 2006 Ulster Senior Football Championship Final at Croke Park, scoring one point.

 McGee was a member of the Donegal team that won the National Football League in 2007, playing from the start to the end in the final against Mayo.

 He spent some time in London and trained with their county team before returning to Donegal in 2010.

 He and his brother played in the 2012 All-Ireland Senior Football Championship Final against Mayo.
 He had missed the start of the 2012 Ulster Senior Football Championship with a hamstring injury.

 He departed the inter-county scene in 2016.

 He thinks that the All Stars "mean very little" but admits his own total affects this thinking.
 Himself and Paddy Andrews agree on this.

 Inter-provincial

 McGee represented Ulster in the Inter-Provincial Series.

 Post-playing career

 In November 2017, he became part of Gary McDaid's backroom team when McDaid became the first manager of the new Donegal under-20 football team.

 In March 2021, Donegal announced him as part of Gary Duffy's under-20 management team.
 In November 2022, he was part of the management team announced for Duffy's successor, Leo McLoone.

+On the night of 25 November 2023, McGee was announced as a coach under the senior football management team of Gary Duffy at the Buncrana club.